 The VPN is excellent at bypassing geo-blocks, whether it’s UFC Fight Pass, ESPN+, DAZN, or BT Sport.
 Speeds are also top-notch, especially while using their new Lightway protocol.
 HD VODs and streams were all buffer-free, even when skipping through the content.

 Their apps are completely beginner-friendly, with only one click needed to secure your devices.
 It also has a built-in speed test tool, which lists servers by download speed and latency.
 That way you can check and compare multiple VPN locations for UFC streams at the same time.

-The VPN works on all popular platforms (both desktop and smartphones).
+The VPN works on all popular platforms (both desktops and smartphones).
 There’s even a router app to get your UFC fix on consoles, smart TVs, and more.
-Another benefit to that is that you’ll get around the 5 device limit, which is pretty low for their above average pricing.
+Another benefit to that is that you’ll get around the 5-device limit, which is pretty low for their above-average pricing.

 While more expensive than other alternatives, ExpressVPN still delivers on all fronts.
 You get expert 24/7 live chat as well, plus the usual 30-day money-back policy if you change your mind.

 As always, you can find further info about the provider in our ExpressVPN review.

 - Works with streaming